-- Questions and feedback during class are always welcome.
-You are also welcome to send me emails, though remember that for your math questions I have office hours in which I am available.
-You don't want to send me emails like "hey, is there any homework due today?", unless you want to let me know that you have no clue.
-What you want to do on day 1, is to take the contact of a couple of classmates, so you can ask these questions to them. - Attendance to office hours is not compulsory, but recommended.
+- Questions and feedback during class are always very welcome.
+You are also welcome to send me emails, though remember that for your math questions I have also office hours in which I am available.
+It is not a shame to tell me you have not understood my first explanation I am always happy to repeat, and most likely if you haven't understood, some other students have not understood either, so your question becomes useful for the whole class.
+Of course, you might not want to send me emails like "hey, is there any homework due today?", unless you want to let me know that you are not studying.
+What you might want to do on day 1, instead, is to write down the contact of a couple of classmates, so you can refer these questions to them. - Attendance to office hours is not compulsory, but recommended.
 I have seen tremendous progress in people who come to office hours every week (and I grade in single blind, so I didn't intentionally raise their grades).
 Showing up by the dozen with plenty of questions the day before the test is not efficient; please consider the office hours when you have the first doubts.
 Plan ahead! - Tests are designed to cover the material explained in class; you are expected to keep track of the topics presented.
 If I never mentioned it in class, it's not going to be on the test (even if it's in the book.)
 In contrast, what I covered in class but is not in the book, can appear in the test.
 This second case is rare though, because for this particular course, the book is written by me, and taken off my UM lectures; so usually if I explain something new, I update the book.
-Please refresh the book webpage from time to time. - Any material sent to me should be in PDF format.
-If you start off your emails with a "Dear Bruno", or your questions with "Bruno", it is completely fine by me, and I actually prefer it.
+Please refresh the book webpage from time to time. - Zoom policy: I don't have a particular set of rules on that.
+If you wish to keep your camera off, that is fine by me. - Cell phones and ipads are allowed in class, but must be on silent mode.
+Same policy for pets, kids, and lovers. - I would prefer if you do not use the computer in class, even if the textbook is online.
+It tends to distract both you and the students sitting behind you.
+Statistically, the students who attend with a computer tend to get a lower grade.
+That said, if this is your 'work mode' and you wish to prove me wrong, I do not mind please sit in the last row though, so you do not distract other students behind you. - It happens every now and then that some students find mistakes in my notes.
+I value corrections a lot!, that's the best way to let me know that you are on top of the subject. - Any material sent to me should be in PDF format.
+If you start off your emails with a "Dear Bruno", or your questions with "Bruno", it is completely fine by me, I don't need to be reminded that I am the professor.
 Let me know how you would like to be called, if this differs from your first name: it will take me some weeks to remember, because I am forgetful, but at some point I will learn.